Reynolds delivers vs former team, Pirates rally past SF 6-4

 The announced attendance of 26,826 was the smallest at Oracle Park since April 12, 2010.

-Belt’s’ two-out two-run double in the fifth broke a 1-1 tie.
+Belt’s’ two-out, two-run double in the fifth broke a 1-1 tie.

 Giants starter Madison Bumgarner gave up two runs on six hits and two walks in seven innings.